sabrinasastre/supermarket_list/README.md

 # supermarket_list
-First step in HTML and CSS
+My first step in HTML and CSS,
 July 2021